pmoorman/growthcasts/collections/_posts/2021-08-17-Write-ads-that-kill.md

     - You can avoid being immediately flagged as an ad by using narrative device creatively
 ---

-**Advertising was once ruthless and beautiful.**
+**Advertising used to be ruthless and beautiful.**

-Ruthless because basic processes like audience targeting, producing copy, and analysing results were a slow, delicate affair.
+Ruthless, because basic processes like audience targeting, writing copy, and analysing results were slow, delicate affairs.
 And beautiful, because the rigamarole constrained the game to a few pros who served their audiences with delightful ads.

 Today’s internet advertising arena is the opposite.
 Because anyone with $5 and a keyboard can participate, we face:
 - An overload of poorly executed ads